-For the year ended December 31, 2014, our NEOs who also served as directors did not receive additional compensation for their service as directors.
+For the year ended December 31, 2015, Mr. Long, our only NEO who also served as a director, did not receive additional compensation for his service as a director.
+Mr. Long's compensation as an executive is reflected in the Summary Compensation Table above.
 Only the independent members of the board of directors of our general partner receive compensation for their service as directors.

-The following table shows the total compensation earned by each independent director during 2014.
+The following table shows the total compensation earned by each independent director during 2015.